jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 #### Other Senses

-- There relying on other senses seems hard, but needed.
+- Relying on other senses seems hard in these fragments, but needed.
 - If there are black keys near, this may even increase success of accuracy, because tactile sense can help.
 - I think I have a fragment here, where eyes cannot look at keys litteraly, but also tactile sense is not helped much by differences in key sensation.

 #### Loud

 - That it is loud can influence accuracy.
 Maybe try to pretend it's soft.
-Trying not try to be loud with *emotion* (that usually fails with me), but loud using dry *pressure* or *velocity*.
+Trying not try to be loud with *emotion* (that usually fails me), but loud using dry *pressure* or *velocity*.
 Emotion being added to the wish to hear something.
-So taking away emotion's influence on body motion seems to matter a bit more when it is loud, and with these particular fragments.
+So taking away emotion's influence on body motion seems to matter a bit more when it is loud, in particular with with these fragments.